Casteism or Jatiwad is a practice in which a sense of superiority towards own caste prevails and members of other castes are seen with hatred.

 - It harms the development of any country, due to the rebellion and violence spread by casteism, there is also loss of life and property, which hinders its development.

-Numerous collective initiatives were taken by the Government and Private stakeholders, to get rid of the practice of casteism, in this context, a gradual positive impact can also be seen in the society, however, it needs still some extraordinary efforts and solutions to eliminate this Jatiwad completely from society like –
+Numerous collective initiatives were taken by the Government and Private stakeholders, to get rid of the practice of casteism, in this context, a gradual positive impact can also be seen in society, however, it needs still some extraordinary efforts and solutions to eliminate this Jatiwad completely from society like –

 - Providing value-based education to children from childhood can mitigate the problem of casteism to some extent.